 The 'Andrea Milani' Challenge

-A worldwide student competition on parameter determination for asteroids and space debris
+A worldwide competition on parameter determination for asteroids and space debris

-Stardust-Reloaded invites students from all around the world to compete in two challenges within the fields of asteroids and space debris monitoring and detection.
+Stardust-Reloaded and ESA ACT team invite students and researchers from all around the world to compete in two challenges within the fields of asteroids and space debris monitoring and detection.
 These topics are part of a larger effort by Stardust-R, and others; critical for the long-term safety of our planet from space threats as well as the long term sustainability of the human presence into space.

 There will be two challenge problems, each is numerical in nature on the topic of parameter estimation of either space debris or an asteroid.
 The problems pull primarily from the fields of mathematics, physics and astrodynamics, computer science, and aerospace engineering.

-STAGE II: The top 3 teams will be present their approach to a panel of experts at the Stardust-R Global Virtual Workshop on Space Traffic Management and Resilient Space Environment in September 2021.
+STAGE II: Teams composed only by students will participate in stage II of the competion, leading also to participate in the special Andrea Milani Challenge session of the Stardust-R Global Virtual Workshop on Space Traffic Management and Resilient Space Environment.
+The top 3 student teams for each competition will be invited to present their approach to a panel of experts at the workshop.
 One winner for each category will be announced at the conference closing ceremonies, based on their technical approach and innovation in solving the challenge.